Code-Institute-Submissions/MBissett29-guess_the_word_OctResub/README.md

 ## Data Model

-In the guess the word repository i have imported another python file that hold all the words that the run.py file randomly selects for each game.
+In the guess the word repository I have imported another python file that was seperate to reduce the lines of code.
+This words.py file was create to hold all the words for the game that the run.py file randomly selects with in the code for each time the game is played.

-I have also imported random.py and string.py that is prebuilt within python, this is to help with the structure of the python code.
+I have also imported random.py and string.py that is a prebuilt library within python, this is to help with the functionality and running of the code.
+The random.py file uses a prebuilt code that randomly selects code when the use of the word random is used in the run.py file.
+The string.py file helps define the code when a string is used, as you can see ascii.uppercase is used in the run.py file to help the letters not be locale dependant.